Meet The Team

 Lynde Rosario (she/her/hers) is Dramaturg and Literary Manager for the DCPA Theatre Company.
 Other collaborations include: Curious Theatre Company, Athena Project, Letter of Marque Theatre Company, and The Anthropologists.
 Memberships: Board Member and Co-VP of the Literary Managers and Dramaturgs of the Americas, Mountain West region; and Board Member for the National New Play Network.
 Training: B.A. in Drama, Hofstra University; M.F.A. in Dramaturgy, The American Repertory Theatre/Moscow Art Theatre Institute for Advanced Theatre Training at Harvard University.

 Lucy is an energetic, passionate, and organized senior Arts and Entertainment Management student at Pace University's Lubin School of Business.
 Her experience in theatre includes research, marketing, technology, and various other operational tasks.
 Recent work experiences include marketing intern at Broadway Crew, intern at Broadway Brands, Broadway Briefing, and assisting the 2020 Drama Desk Awards.
-With The Anthropologists: She Tried To Vote In Pants.
+With The Anthropologists: Producing Associate, She Tried To Vote In Pants.
 She aspires to one day be a Broadway Producer.